College credit FAQ

 College credit earned in high school may count towards:

-► Federal Financial Aid Maximum Time Frame: Students can only receive federal financial aid for 150% of the number of credits or years required.
-For example, if a program takes two years, students can only get federal financial aid for up to three years.
+- Federal financial aid maximum time frame: You can only receive federal financial aid for 150% of the number of credits or years required.
+For example, if you are in a two-year Associate degree program, you can only get federal financial aid for up to three years.

-► Oregon Promise 90-Credit Limit: Students can only receive the Oregon Promise grant for a total of 90 college credits.
+- Oregon Promise 90-credit limit: You can only receive the Oregon Promise grant for a total of 90 college credits.

 How do I get a record of my college credits?